-In determining the cash bonus and restricted stock awarded to Mr. Ward, the Compensation Committee further considered Mr. Ward's s particular foresight in transforming the Company into one focused on acquiring and producing oil, as opposed to natural gas.
-Mr. Ward recognized early on, and prior to many of the Company's competitors, that natural gas prices would remain depressed for an extended period and promptly reallocated Company resources to a higher priced commodity.
-He then spent a significant amount of time furthering that effort by (a) educating the investing community about the Company's transition, which made capital more accessible to the Company, (b) advocating the benefits of the proposed merger between the Company and Arena to Arena's stockholders and other interested parties, and (c) overseeing the reallocation of the Company's internal resources.
-The committee deemed all of this essential to the Company's viability during a difficult natural gas price environment.
-In addition, the committee recognizes that the Company's success.
-Further, the committee appreciates that, as a result of his nearly 20 years of experience as the co-founder of a successful multi-billion dollar exploration and production Company, Mr. Ward is presented with opportunities that most other Peer Company executives do not have.
-Therefore, Mr. Ward's cash bonus and restricted stock awards reward the specific achievements described, encourage similar achievements in the future, reflect the importance of his particular leadership, and address the risks associated with him choosing to pursue other opportunities.
+In determining the cash bonus and restricted stock awarded to Mr. Ward, the Compensation Committee particularly considered Mr. Ward's foresight in the horizontal development of the Mississippian play in Oklahoma and Kansas.
+Mr. Ward recognized before the Company's competitors the potential for a large scale statistical development of what has become one of the premier oil exploitation plays in the United States.
+While the Mississippian formation in Oklahoma and Kansas had been developed with vertically drilled wells for many decades, its potential had gone largely untapped and unnoticed until the Company quietly and inexpensively leased millions of acres, which it is now aggressively developing.
+As excellent and consistent results were realized by the Company in the play, large independent producers and major integrated multinational companies turned their attention to the area and invested significant amounts of their own capital, driving up acreage costs after the Company had completed the large bulk of its planned acreage purchases.
+As a result, the Company has monetized, or is in the process of monetizing, approximately 28% of its Mississippian acreage position for approximately \$2.33 billion, the entirety of which it acquired for approximately \$400 million, enabling the Company to develop the acreage it has retained.
+In addition, the committee recognizes that the Company's transition to an oil-focused producer is the result of Mr. Ward's vision and, accordingly, his particular leadership is key to the Company's success in the long-term.
+Further, the committee appreciates that, as a result of his nearly 20 years of experience as the co-founder of a successful multi-billion dollar exploration and production company, Mr. Ward is presented with opportunities that most other Peer Company executives do not have.
+Therefore, the committee felt that Mr. Ward's cash bonus and restricted stock awards reward the specific achievements described, encourage similar achievements in the future, reflect the importance of his particular leadership, and address the risks associated with him choosing to pursue other opportunities.

-Table of Contents Other Benefits
+Other Benefits